Loading...

 The UNDP’s mission is to support countries and communities as they work to eradicate poverty, implement the Paris Agreement on climate change and achieve the Sustainable Development Goals (SDGs), through providing funding and technical assistance for projects in areas such as climate and environment, democratic governance, and sustainable development.

 - SRM: The Stakeholder Response Mechanism which leads the dispute resolution function, and helps facilitate dialogue between affected people and UNDP’s project teams to try to resolve concerns in a collaborative, problem-solving manner.
+The SRM reports through the Deputy Director of the Bureau for Policy and Programme Support (BPPS) to the UNDP Administrator.

-As a complainant, you will be asked - at the time of filing - to decide whether you want to pursue dispute resolution, compliance review, or both.
-You may choose to engage one or both mechanisms - SECU and SRM operate independently and can be used at the same time or separately, depending on your needs.
+As a complainant, you will be asked — at the time of filing — to decide whether you want to pursue dispute resolution, compliance review, or both.
+You may choose to engage one or both mechanisms; SECU and SRM operate independently and can be used at the same time or separately, depending on your needs.

 Dispute Resolution